[[updated December 8, 2016]]

 7. Actionable Analytics

-We can find loads of information on impressions and engagement in Twitter’s tweet analytics dashboard.
+We can find loads of information on impressions and engagement in Twitter’s native analytics.

 We understand the difficulties you face when it comes to choosing a Twitter management tool – they’re so many out there!
 I hope we’ve narrowed the field for you a bit in your search.